uniment/Objects.jl/README.md

     )
 )

-amy = Person(Person.traits..., name="Amy") # Amy hasn't been born yet and currently only has a name amy.height = 45.5; # Amy has now been born, but is still zero years old
+amy = Prototype(Person, Person.traits..., name="Amy") # Amy hasn't been born yet and currently only has a name amy.height = 45.5; # Amy has now been born, but is still zero years old
 @show amy
 @show amy.talk()